-Smaller Buyer Pool
+Smaller Buying Pool

 It can be harder to schedule the necessary showings, inspections, appraisals, and more with tenants living in the property.
 You will need to provide them with advance notice, and it can be challenging to coordinate with multiple people.
 Further, you want to avoid frustrating your tenants with constant requests to get inside the home.
 Buyers may become less interested in the property in favor of homes with more flexible showings, which can further decrease your pool of buyers.
 COVID restrictions also make it difficult to have open houses, as there may be limits and restrictions on the number of people allowed in the home at one time.

 Clean, tidy, and staged homes generally tend to sell faster and for higher amounts than those who are not.
-Tenant-occupied homes can challenge this industry norm because the property’s condition will be largely out of your control during the selling process.
+Selling a house with tenants can challenge this industry norm because the property’s condition will be largely out of your control during the selling process.
 You will not be able to stage the property or have it vacant for listing photos and showings.
 The cleanliness of the home will depend on the cleanliness and tidiness of the tenant.

 Avoid the challenges of selling your rental property to a traditional buyer.
 Get a Cash, As-Is offer today! ~ CLICK HERE ~

-The challenges above should not discourage you from selling your tenant-occupied home.
+As covered, while there are obstacles involved, it’s not impossible to sell a house or rental property with tenants still occupying the space.
+In fact, the challenges above should not discourage you from selling your tenant-occupied home.
 There are several creative solutions that can be used to get the most of your investment property:

-Wait until the home is vacant to sell
+- Wait until the home is vacant to sell

-Incentivize tenants with cash for keys
+- Incentivize tenants with cash for keys

-Sell to a Cash buyer
+- Sell to a Cash buyer

-Wait Until the Home is Vacant
+Wait Until Property is Vacant

 Depending on how quickly you need to sell, you can wait until the property is vacant to put it up for sale.
 This can help attract more buyers and give you control over the condition of the property.
 However, there are certain regulations to consider when waiting for a vacancy.
 You will likely need to issue a 30 or 60-day notice to the tenants, depending on how long they have been in the home.
-This calls into question multiple notices and important paperwork that, if not completed correctly, could invalidate and complicate the eviction process even further.
-It is also important to consider the additional tenant protections that were added in San Diego county as a result COVID-19.
-As of the time of this writing (June 2021) the eviction moratorium is likely to continue through the end of summer.
-It may be challenging to work with tenants without the help of a property manager.
+In simplest terms, if you’re attempting to sell a home with tenants and they are already due to leave soon, waiting might be easiest.

-Another option in selling your tenant-occupied home is through a cash for keys agreement, which essentially means paying tenants a sum of money to move out of the property within a certain number of days.
-This can create a win-win scenario where you, the owner, gain possession of the home earlier than the lease expiration date, and the tenant receives cash that they can use to transition to their next living situation.
+Another option in selling a house with tenants is through a cash for keys agreement, which essentially means paying tenants a sum of money to move out of the property within a certain number of days.
+This can create a win-win scenario where the owner gains possession of the home earlier than the lease expiration date and the tenant receives cash that they can use to transition to their next living situation.
 These legally-binding private contracts are a great way to incentivize tenants to move out before the end of the lease (and to avoid the legal hurdles of an eviction).